• mina86.com

 ^D

-Interestingly, both versions give opposite responses to the same question.
+Interestingly, each version give opposite responses to the same question.
 Joining their standard inputs with standard outputs (as to make them talk with each other) does not yield interesting results.